-$Use\ of\ Estimates$
+Use of Estimates

 The preparation of the Company's financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
-The Company utilizes certain estimates in the determination of the fair value of its stock options and warrants, deferred tax valuation allowances and revenue recognition, to record expenses relating to research and development contracts and accrued expenses.
+The Company utilizes certain estimates in the determination of its assertions made in connection with its assessment of liquidity and working capital adequacy, of the fair value of its stock options and warrants, deferred tax valuation allowances and revenue recognition, to record expenses relating to research and development contracts and accrued expenses.
 The Company bases its estimates on historical experience and other market-specific or other relevant assumptions that it believes to be reasonable under the circumstances.
 Actual results could differ from such estimates.